-Tajikistan has also been an active member of TRACECA since the Brussels Conference in May 1993 which gave birth to the TRACECA program
+Tajikistan has been an active member of TRACECA since the Brussels Conference in May 1993 where the TRACECA programme started.

-The ten direct beneficiary countries under review by LOGMOS Project share a globally common legal and regulatory background for the transport sector, but also have different laws and rules resulting from different contexts and policies.
+The ten direct beneficiary countries under review by LOGMOS Project share a globally common legal and regulatory background for the transport sector, but also operate under different laws and rules that reflect their respective contexts and policies.

-International Conventions and regional or bilateral agreements are completing the framework, and there are expected moves at both national and regional (TRACECA and other groups) levels.
+International Conventions and regional or bilateral agreements complete the framework, and there are expected moves at both national and regional (TRACECA and other groups) levels.

-The approach of legal issues related to the LOGMOS Project is focusing on the transport laws and regulations as well as on the afore-mentioned national, international, regional and bilateral conventions and agreements which have a direct or indirect impact on surface transport modes with a priority for maritime and intermodal transport.
+Any legal issues related to the LOGMOS Project focus on transport laws and regulations as well as on the aforementioned national, international, regional and bilateral conventions and agreements that have a direct or indirect impact on surface transport modes, particularly maritime and intermodal transport1.

-The TRACECA program started in 1993 as one of the components of the intergovernmental TACIS program.
-The active participation of Tajikistan started in September 1998, when it signed without any restriction the Multilateral Agreement (MLA) on the development of the transport corridor Europe - Caucasus - Asia which was also signed by Azerbaijan, Armenia, Bulgaria, Georgia, Kyrgyzstan, Kazakhstan, Moldova, Romania, Turkey, Ukraine and Uzbekistan.
+The TRACECA programme started out as one of the components of the intergovernmental TACIS programme.
+The active participation of Tajikistan started in September 1998, when it signed without any restriction the Basic Multilateral Agreement (MLA) on the development of the transport corridor Europe-Caucasus-Asia, which was also signed by Azerbaijan, Armenia, Bulgaria, Georgia, Kyrgyzstan, Kazakhstan, Moldova, Romania, Turkey, Ukraine and Uzbekistan.